kevin-allen/unetTracker/documentation/docker.md

 Whatever you do, don't use snap to install docker.

+You can follow these steps to run docker without having to use sudo all the time: https://docs.docker.com/engine/install/linux-postinstall/

 You should be able to run this command if all goes well, and get the nvidia-smi output.

 ```